virgilionkanu/Skunexus-Start-Wars-Recruitment/README.md

 ## Introduction

 Fork/Copy starting application from [https://github.com/MaciejDonarski/Skunexus-Start-Wars-Recruitment/tree/master](https://github.com/MaciejDonarski/Skunexus-Start-Wars-Recruitment/tree/master).
-At the start you have a simple application which displays planets from Star Wars in grid.
+At the start you have a simple application which displays planets from Star Wars in GridHome.
 Your task is to upgrade it respecting the principles from Tech Stack, Must-have (Good to have and paying attention also)

 ## The Task
 1. Replace dummy data with dynamic data from [https://swapi.dev/api/planets/](https://swapi.dev/api/planets/)